hpcmtint/isc-projects/doc/install.rst

 this signed certificate later for authentication and connection encryption.

-There are two ways of registering an agent: 1) based on agent token and
+There are two ways of registering an agent:

-2) based on server token.
+#. using agent's token,
+#. using server's token.

 They are described in the following chapters.

-Initial Setup of the Stork Agent
+Installing the Stork Agent
 --------------------------------

 These steps are the same for both Debian-based and RPM-based distributions that use `SystemD`.

-After installing ``Stork Agent`` from the package, a user needs to set the necessary settings.
-They are stored in ``/etc/stork/agent.env``.
+After installing ``Stork Agent`` from the package, a user needs to specify the necessary settings in ``/etc/stork/agent.env``.

-Several settings are available.
-Some of them are optional, some are required to set.
+Some settings are required and some are optional..

 General settings: